Women Blossom Blog

 Mom: This toy is played by whom moment before?

-More necessary mean better?
-I observe the children get the behavior that when they desperately want a specific toy, their whole world revolves around getting this one toy, or otherwise they would feel like they lost their universe.
+The mindset of abundance feels like you have more than enough to enjoy your life.
+You don’t need to grasp as much as you can.
+It's not uncommon the first question from a child when someone gives him something, he would say I can get only one?
+Or can I get another one?
+The fact is more doesn't mean better.
+Some other children get the behavior that when they desperately want a specific toy, their whole world revolves around getting this one toy, or they would feel like he lost his universe.
 Once their parents buy that toy for them, their joy fades out.
 They want something else.
-If they can’t appreciate what they have, more is not a good thing and won’t make them happier.
-It’s more useful to let the child appreciates what he owns at present and what he may own in the future.
-They can have nice things and not fear someone would take away from them.
+If they don't appreciate what they have, more is not a good thing and won’t make them happier.
+It’s more useful to let the children feel grateful for what they own at present and what they may get in the future.
+They can have great things and not fear someone would take away from them.

 “You play this toy for a long time already, why not exchange the toy with John?
 You see, his toy can speak.”